shivaShahsavari/Corona-news/README.md

 By the beginnig of Covid-19 infection cases in Netherlands, we came up with the idea of Analyzing Dutch News in this regard.
 To do so, we had four different approaches:

-1- Polarity identification : to determine the news with Negative or Positive labels(kind of sentiment analysis)
+1- Polarity identification : to determine the news with Negative or Positive labels

 2- Topic Classification : to classify Dutch news in four categories of Healthcare, Economic, Travel and Science